Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 = 2.3.2 =
 - Added quantity, unit price and total amount columns to the CSV export feature.
+- The order summary table now shows the unit price of the item also.

 = 2.3.1 =
 - New feature in the orders menu to export the orders data to a CSV file.